My Account

 Here’s how to make your CV magnetic:

-• Add association memberships and certifications.
-Not sure how to list certifications on a CV for illustrator jobs?
-See the sample up top.
+List association memberships and certifications.
+Unsure how to format certifications for illustrator roles?
+Check out the sample above for guidance.

 • You can even add hobbies and interests—if they prove skills the employer wants, like administrative skills or persistence.